In this essay…

 After the decline of Hindu rule in India, foreign invaders started coming to India.
 Subsequently, after the death of Mahmud of Ghazni, he invaded the Multan region of India followed by Bhatinda of Punjab.
 In the second battle of Tarain, he defeated Prithviraj Chauhan.
 He appointed his slave Qutubuddin Aibak to rule India.
 Since then slave dynasty started in India.
 After Iltutmish, Razia Sultan came to power.
 But she faced criticism based on romanticized ideas.

 Subsequently, Balban further romanticized through prostration and Kissing the sultan’s feet.
 In the same fashion.
 He followed the policy of blood and iron and became cruel to the enemy.
 This became the cause of the decline of the slave dynasty.
 On the other hand, the Delhi sultanate under the Tughlaq dynasty under Mohammed Bin Tughlaq adopted a scientific approach by focusing on agriculture.
 Consequently, he laid the provisions for Takkavi loans related to cultivation along with a separate department of agriculture, “Diwan-i-Kolhi”.

-Similarly, in the Mughal days, we came across two long leaders – Akbar and Aurangzeb.
+Similarly, we came across two prominent leaders in Indian history – Akbar and Aurangzeb.
 Aurangzeb was a romantic man and Akbar was a scientific man.
 It was Akbar who understood that for a good statesman one needs to create goodwill among the people.
 Consequently, he withdrew Jizya tax.
 Under his rule, revenue was based on the land yield through Dahsala System.
 On the other hand, Aurangzeb re-imposed Jiziya and the pilgrimage tax that was withdrawn by Akbar.
 That’s why, unlike Aurangzeb, Akbar is called “Great” by history.

 Scientific man over romantic one in modern history